 Azure Information Protection (AIP) is part of the Microsoft Information Protection (MIP) solution and extends the labeling and classification functionality provided in Microsoft 365.
 The AIP unified labeling (UL) client for Windows is a downloadable client for organizations that use sensitivity labels to classify and protect documents and emails.
 This client is supported to be installed on Windows platforms and using the M365 Compliance Center and was released a few years back and as we continue to invest in MIP, we are also evaluating AIP UL client features that are no longer widely required to make sure we are focusing our efforts on developing the most relevant features while looking into how to improve end-user and admin story and allow our customer to enjoy from a native integration that is better in performance and easier to deploy and maintain.

 In this blog, we will outline features that are entering into maintenance mode, cover timelines to sunset the AIP mobile viewer apps for iOS and Android, and also remind you about the upcoming decommissioning of the AIP Portal for labeling management and the AIP classic client.

 Azure Information Protection unified labeling client to enter maintenance mode on Jan 1st, 2022

 As we progress on our journey to bring our customer labeling and protection experience using native applications such as O365 Office apps we will not be developing the AIP UL client and will be focusing to bring such value In a more natively integrated way.
 The AIP unified labeling (UL) client is entering “maintenance mode" on Jan 1st, 2022.
-This means that moving forward, no new features will be added to the UL client but we will keep updating the client version to address major bugs.
+This means that moving forward, no new features will be added to the UL client.

 AIP mobile viewer apps for iOS and Android to be sunset Dec 31, 2022